sandokim/DeeplearningKnowledge/readme.md

 ---

 # Data Augmentation

+Data augmentation is essential to teach the network the desired invariance and

+robustness properties, when only few training samples are available.
+In case of

+microscopical images we primarily need shift and rotation invariance as well as

+robustness to deformations and gray value variations.
+Especially random elastic deformations of the training samples seem to be the key concept to train

+a segmentation network with very few annotated images.
+We generate smooth deformations using random displacement vectors on a coarse 3 by 3 grid.

+The displacements are sampled from a Gaussian distribution with 10 pixels standard deviation.

+Per-pixel displacements are then computed using bicubic interpolation.

+Drop-out layers at the end of the contracting path perform further implicit data augmentation.

+ex)

 The transformations used by [35, 43, 32] include shifting, rotating and

 scaling images, as well as augmenting grey values.
 One transformation cited in each of the three